rahulbiradar06/weapon-detection/README.md

 To achieve the best performance, you can purchase our optimized YOLOv8 weight files.
 These weights are fine-tuned for weapon detection, providing high accuracy and speed.
-For purchasing details and licensing information, please contact us at [rahulbiradar0601@gmail.com].
+For purchasing details and licensing information, please contact me at [rahulbiradar0601@gmail.com].